“If you don’t know where you’re going, any road will get you there.”—George Harrison

 If you start with the kettlebell too far away at 4 o’clock instead of 5 o’clock, your back will likely be rounded instead of neutral, and your shoulders lack a strong connection with your torso.
 If you start with the kettlebell too close, underneath you at the 6 o’clock position, your hike will be weak.

 The Kettlebell Hike Pass

 Although we are talking about journeys, with kettlebell ballistics, when we talk about hiking we don’t mean walking along a mountain trail.
-In this case, we mean hiking the bell back between the thighs to develop maximum power before sending the bell on its way to its destination.
+In this case, we mean hiking the kettlebell back between the thighs to develop maximum power before sending the kettlebell on its way to its destination.

 In transit, we have to load up the muscles of the posterior chain, just as when we travel we have to load enough energy such as food and fuel.

 In the hike pass, the kettlebell moves to the 8 o’clock position.
 The hike pass is the transitional stage of the movement—a waypoint on the kettlebell’s journey.

 The Kettlebell Swing: As Easy As 5-8-3